robin-onechain/onechain-1.0.3/crates/sui-framework/docs/sui/sui.md

 title: Module `sui::sui`
 ---

-Coin<SUI> is the token used to pay for gas in Sui.
+Coin<OCT> is the token used to pay for gas in Sui.
 It has 9 decimals, and the smallest unit (10^-9) is called "mist".